NII-Kobayashi/Collective-Anticipation-and-Response/Fitting_C/README.md

       $ID:  ID of the peak corresponding to the file name in the "Data/Film" directory.

-      $Date: date of the film release.
+      $Date: Date of the film release.

 ### 5) Holiday.csv